Can you control what you rent or is it costing more than it should?

 Use your vendor’s online tools.
 Most of the larger rental companies and an increasing number of smaller vendors offer online information for you to track what you have on rent and to keep an eye on your expenditure.
 These are great tools for helping you manage your rental equipment.
 The problem, of course, is that you are unlikely to have just one vendor, which means you spend all your time jumping from one website to another and trying to bring all the information together, almost certainly ending up with you tracking everything in a spreadsheet, or multiple spreadsheets if you have many projects.

-Use technology to bring the jobsite, the rental company, and the procurement processes together.
+Use technology to bring the job site, rental company, and procurement processes together.
 To really resolve the basic issue you have to find a way to make information flow between the three parts of your business process.
 Job sites need to be able to request equipment efficiently from an on-line catalog which helps standardize requirements and eliminate ‘mistaken’ ordering.
 That also means that job sites need to be able to track the status of their requests easily and in real-time to reduce the uncertainty of wondering whether or not the equipment is going to arrive in time for the project goals.

 Procurement needs to be able to determine what is available for job sites to rent and provide that information easily to the job sites.
 That means procurement can negotiate best rates up front and reduce the need for multiple conversations.
 This speeds up procurement and has the added advantage of standardizing job site tools and equipment which can help reduce risk, and improve safety and training issues on the job site.